ShyftNetwork/ganache-cli/ISSUE_TEMPLATE.md

 This is the most important information you can give us in this bug report.
 Without good information here, it will take much longer to get your issue resolved!

-The best strategy here is to assume the maintainer reading this just started working on the Ganache project yesterday.

 If possible, please provide a link to a live example, or an unambiguous set of steps to reproduce this bug.
 Include code to reproduce, if relevant.